ETIQUETTE ASSESSMENT – Criterion D ‘Responding’

 Your goal is to demonstrate your understanding of what the word ‘Etiquette’ means to you as a student, an audience member, and as a musician as well as your views on how you can improve in all three of the above forms of etiquette.

 - FIRST – create a Google.doc and share it with Mr. Johnston

 - Create a response of at least 500 words.

 - Define the word ‘Etiquette’

-- List 5 things related to Student Etiquette and how you can improve on 3 of them personally.
+- List 5 things related to Student Etiquette (how you act in class) and how you can improve on 3 of them personally.
 How should we act as students in the classroom?

-- List 5 things related to Audience Etiquette and how you can improve on 3 of them personally.
+- List 5 things related to Audience Etiquette (how you act when in the audience of a Classical Music Concert) and how you can improve on 3 of them personally.
 How should we act when part of an audience?

-- List 5 things related to Musician Etiquette and how you can improve on 3 of them personally.
+- List 5 things related to Musician Etiquette (when performing or rehearsing with a group of musicians) and how you can improve on 3 of them personally.
 How should we act as performing musicians?